 There is a lot of variation in the type of coats they tend to have, from curly to straight.
 However, as it is almost always long, it needs to be brushed regularly, around several times a week to prevent it matting or becoming tangled.

-Yorkipoos need to have their nails trimmed once a month, at the very least and their teeth should be brushed 2 to 3 times a week.
-Also get into the habit of checking their ear for any signs of redness or bad odours.
+Yorkipoos need to have their nails trimmed once a month with dog nail clippers, at the very least and their teeth should be brushed 2 to 3 times a week using a dog toothbrush.
+Also, get into the habit of checking their ear for any signs of redness or bad odours.
 Wipe clean the outer ear using a wet cotton ball.

 The Temperament of a Yorkipoo